CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

   \ K3S_TOKEN=mynodetoken sh -
 ```

 note: This takes about 30 seconds to run and will set up your machine as a k3s control plane!
 This command is also configurable to suit your needs.
-You can disable things that you want to replace, such as traefik and servicelb.

 ---